 Blockchain logistics, of course, is unlikely to stop the illegal activity altogether.
 However, it might put pressure on companies involved to play by the rules.
 Krzysztof Wędrowicz, lead blockchain developer at Espeo Blockchain admits that blockchain technology is not a magic bullet, but that it would be a better tool to keep all the actors honest.
 “When you have many companies in a supply chain,” he said, “and one of them tries to cheat, other members can check on their competitors.”
 Consequences for misbehaving could be a loss of access to lucrative markets.

-Retailers targeting a tech-savvy niche could charge premiums for blockchain-verified consciously sourced fish, for example, providing consumers with an auditable path to the plate.
-Wędrowicz imagines QR codes on packaging that allow shoppers to see every step of the way.
+Retailers targeting a tech-savvy niche could charge premiums for blockchain-verified consciously-sourced fish, for example, providing consumers with an auditable path to the plate.
+Wędrowicz imagines QR codes on the packaging that allow shoppers to see every step of the way.
 “Digital signatures of each company in the supply chain can provide a tamper-proof history.
 It’s much clearer from an end-user perspective.
 They have all the information in one place.”

 Verifiably sustainable products could command a higher price just as wild-caught, free-range, fair trade, and similar premium products do today.
 In fact, a blockchain-based application may do more to infuse trust in these labels than government regulators do already.
 Economic pressure from an informed public may force companies to clean up their acts.